MounikaDev/High-Chart/README.md

 # Next steps to follow
   ## Install the library
-     Navigate to highcharts-demo and in terminal run command
+     Navigate to High-Charts and in terminal run command
      "npm install"
   ## Run the json server
      "npm run json-server"